medikoo/process-utils/README.md

 console.log(process.env.FOO); // "bar"
 ```

-Optionally _callback_ can be passed to `overrideEnv`, then for a time of `process.env` override
+Optionally _callback_ can be passed to `overrideEnv`, it's invoked immediately, and only for a time of it's execution `process.env` is overriden:
-given callback is invoked:

 ```javascript
 const overrideEnv = require("process-utils/override-env");